KR1ISTIN/README-Generator/README.md

 ## Description

-This README Generator project was created for ease of use using node.js to generator a ReadMe file to add to any project.
+This README Generator project was created for ease of use using node.js to generate a ReadMe file to add to any project.
 It prompts the user a series of questions related to a high quality ReadMe file using inquirer, then generates the file.

 ## Installation